hadeswithming23/CTFWriteUps/README.md

 # CTFWriteUps
-A website that contains writes up for different CTF challengs
+A website that contains writes up for different CTF challenges